raphaelmarques2/GameBoosterDocs/README.md

   - `bool condition` : submit the `getValue` to some condition
     - `bool ignoreConditionOnStart` : ignore this condition on first value get
     - `GlobalVarComparisonType comparison` : condition comparison
-    - `int comparisonValue` : condition comparison value
+    - `bool comparisonValue` : condition comparison value
-  - `UnityEvent<int> onValueChange` : event called when the value changes
+  - `UnityEvent<bool> onValueChange` : event called when the value changes
   - `UnityEvent<string> onValueChangeText` : event called when the value changes passing its conversion to string

 Methods: